 We have three performance groups, the Hau Pihi Kapahaka Group, Pasifika Pride and the Performing arts group.

 Our students are lively, energetic, smart, friendly and caring, with a wide range of abilities.
 Our parents are keen for their children to do well and are supportive of their teachers.
 We mainstream special needs students within the school and we are respected for our knowledge and inclusive practices in this area.

 Classroom programmes cover all areas of the NZ curriculum with a focus on literacy, maths, health, P.E and social skills.

 Teachers have had extensive, deep professional development over the last few years.
 They are enthusiastic, caring and reflective classroom practitioners, and programmes are in line with current educational thinking and practices.
-All classes have interactive whiteboards, tablets or Netbooks .
+All classes have one to one tablets or Netbooks.

-Current staffing allows for: 10 classroom teachers with the DP and Principal in “walking” positions and a SENCO.
+Current staffing allows for: 10 classroom teachers with the Principal, DP and AP in “walking” positions.
 This enables us to carry out excellent classroom and professional development programmes and mentor teachers.

 The school runs a student management programme based on the U-ROCK school values of respect, cooperation, kindness and onto-it behaviour.
 Our school-wide philosophy aims to help children become life-long learners, and we emphasise the teaching of self-management skills.
 There is a strong focus on student goal setting, individualised learning, and achievement.
 We report to parents frequently in several different ways.

 The features of the school are its special programmes which include ESOL, literacy support, enrichment & extension support, Perceptual Motor Programme, Junior Discovery programme, leadership training for senior students, as well as projects linked to community groups.